thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 </figcaption>
 </figure>

-This cathedral stood at 525 feet tall and was the tallest man-made structure for 238 years.
-You notice that the form of this structure is vastly different from the that of the pyramid.
+This cathedral stood at 525 feet and was the tallest man-made structure itself for another 238 years.
+You'll notice that the form of this structure is vastly different from the that of the pyramid.
 What is the fundamental difference between the two?
 What enabled this new scale?
-The answer is the discovery of the [Arch](https://en.wikipedia.org/wiki/Arch):
+The answer was not some new material but a new organization of existing ones, specifically the [Arch](https://en.wikipedia.org/wiki/Arch):

 <figure>